Leipzig: Konsumzentrale

 Architect: Fritz Höger

-The Konsumzentrale building complex in Leipzig, Germany, was erected between 1929 and 1932 to plans by Hamburg architect Fritz Höger.
+The Konsumzentrale building complex in Leipzig was completed between 1929 and 1932 to a design by Hamburg architect Fritz Höger.

 Since its foundation in 1884, the Konsumverein Leipzig-Plagwitz had grown into one of the largest German consumer cooperatives.